-How to write clearly
+How to write clearly in your neighbourhood newsletter

 - Stop and think before you start writing.
 Make a note of the points you want to make in a logical order.

 - Get something down.
 Don’t think too much!
 Don’t try to get everything perfectly worded in your head before you write anything down.
 The important thing is to get started – even if you know it’s not quite right, put it down.
 You can then go back and change it.
 Even experienced writers will do several drafts before they are satisfied.